 A higher cacheability score indicates a faster site, better search rankings, and a lower bounce rate as a result (making for a better overall experience for visitors).

 Uncacheable, dynamic content is great in that it “personalizes” a website’s content to the specific visitor.
 However, generating this content new on every page load can be very taxing on the server, meaning your site won’t scale as well once you start receiving a lot of traffic.
 Sites that limit the amount of content that needs to be compiled new on the server every time will always present a faster, better experience for your visitors.

 One struggle developers have dealt with through the years is how to personalize content for different geographic regions, while maintaining the highest cacheability (and scalability).
 At WP Engine, we’ve come up with a solution for websites with worldwide markets: Our revolutionary GeoTarget system.
 This system allows you to serve different content to different areas of the world: by region, zip code, country, and more.
 And it also works within our caching system, by separating each area into its own “caching bucket.”

 This means, for example, when a customer from Canada visits your site, they can view the custom content you’ve created for Canadian visitors, and stores a copy of this content in the “Canada” cache bucket.
 Then, the next visit from Canada can view a cached version of the site, which is served quickly and doesn’t need to be compiled by the server.
-And when a visitor from the USA visits the site, their content is stored in the “USA” cache bucket, for the next USA visitor to see the cache version of the page.
+Then, when a visitor from the USA visits the site, their version of the page is stored in the “USA” cache bucket, for the next USA visitor to see the cached version.
 The same would be true of any region with custom content created on the website.